Jessica-Boyers/Jessica-Boyers.github.io/_posts/2025-05-05-DHFExample.markdown

     caption: "Trace Matrix Excerpt"

-description: >
+description: |
-  As an exercise and to demonstrate my capability for performing Design Controls and developing medical devices in accordance with CFR 820 / ISO 13485, I created a "mock" Design History File (DHF) for my product the HMX SDU1 Ammunition Storage Display Unit.
-This example DHF is scaled deliberately for the product in question (not a medical device) and the manufacturing environment / lack of regulatory requirements surrounding them.
-  However, it still showcases a full product design cycle following the flow from user needs -> design inputs -> design process -> design outputs -> verification and validation -> design transfer.
-An excerpt is shown here.
-The full DHF is available on my github repository, and can be provided on request.
+  **Purpose:** To demonstrate that I can execute Design Controls end-to-end either within an established QMS or by building the structure myself, I created a scaled “mock” **Design History File (DHF)** for the HMX SDU1 product.

+  **What this shows:** A complete design-control flow that mirrors regulated medical device development: **User Needs → Design Inputs → Design Outputs → Risk Management → Verification & Validation → Design Transfer**, with traceability throughout.
+The level of rigor is intentionally scaled to match the product’s risk profile and non-regulated manufacturing context, while still reflecting the core expectations of 21 CFR 820-style medical device development.

+  **What you can review here:** A short, sanitized excerpt that includes the DHF index and traceability artifacts.
+An abbreviated "Greatest Hits" package showcasing some of the core DHF items is available at the link below.
+The full DHF (including detailed records and supporting documents) is available upon request.

 ---